Scholar Outcomes

 - Express high satisfaction with the program

-Nationwide, of the scholars enrolled in Horizons high school programs:
+Nationwide, of the students enrolled in Horizons high school programs:

 - 99% graduate on time